Ulcerative Colitis Specialist Questions and Answers

 If medications and lifestyle changes don’t make your ulcerative colitis go away or at least create long-term remission, surgery is an option.
 Surgery usually involves removing your entire colon and rectum.When these are removed, the patient may be able to have a procedure where a pouch is constructed from the end of your small intestine.
 This is attached to your anus, allowing you to pass waste in a relatively normal fashion.
 If this is not possible, we may need to create an opening in your abdomen through which stool is passed for collection into an attached bag.

-Contact us online today or call us to schedule your in-office consultation at one of our New York locations.
+Book an appointment online or call us at (212) 889-5544 to schedule your in-office consultation at one of our New York locations.